StanfordSNR/guardian-agent/README.md

+---
+**WARNING!**

+This tool is in beta and we're working to improve it!
+Feedback is greatly appreciated, but please use at your own risk!

+---

 ## SSH Guardian Agent

 Traditional ssh-agent forwarding [can](https://heipei.github.io/2015/02/26/SSH-Agent-Forwarding-considered-harmful/) [be](https://news.ycombinator.com/item?id=9425805) [dangerous](https://lyte.id.au/2012/03/19/ssh-agent-forwarding-is-a-bug/): the local ssh-agent signs unauthenticated forwarded challenges using the user's private key.
 A compromised intermediary can send rogue challenges and use the user's identity to authenticate to other servers or to run unauthorized commands.